salilab/imp/doc/manual/design_example.md

 ## Comments on the original description ## {#design_original_comments}

-1. mol2 is a standard file format so it makes sense to have a reader for it in IMP.
-We can adopt the mol2 atom names as the standard names for ligand atoms in IMP.
+1. mol2 is a standard file format so it makes sense to have a reader for it in %IMP.
+We can adopt the mol2 atom names as the standard names for ligand atoms in %IMP.
 2. The details of how the coordinates are stored and accessed are implementation details and worrying about them too much should probably be delayed until later once other considerations are figured out.
 3. Loading the PMF table is a natural operation for an initialization function.
-However, since the PMF table is not a standard file format, it doesn't make sense for it to go into IMP, at least not until a file format for the protein-ligand scoring has been worked out.
+However, since the PMF table is not a standard file format, it doesn't make sense for it to go into %IMP, at least not until a file format for the protein-ligand scoring has been worked out.
 Also there is little reason to keep the PMF table atom types around, and they probably should be converted to more standard atom types on load.
 Finally, since